Which place is cheaper, Salzburg or Athens?

 The winter brings many poeple to Athens as well as Salzburg.
 The winter months attract visitors to Athens because of the museums, the shopping scene, and the cuisine.
 Additionally, the museums, the shopping scene, and the cuisine are the main draw to Salzburg this time of year.

 It's quite cold in Salzburg in the winter.
 In January, Athens is generally much warmer than Salzburg.
-Temperatures in Athens average around 10°C (51°F), and Salzburg stays around -0°C (31°F).
+Daily temperatures in Athens average around 10°C (51°F), and Salzburg fluctuates around -0°C (31°F).

 In the winter, Athens often gets more sunshine than Salzburg.
 Athens gets 143 hours of sunny skies this time of year, while Salzburg receives 44 hours of full sun.